Updated on 12.01.2026| 11: 24 PM

 First, you must understand the company and its product.
 Do not invest in a company whose product or service you do not patronize.
 As a customer, you have a better chance of judging if they have a shot at growth.

 Next, study their financial report.
 To do this, you should have learned how to read a balance sheet, profit and loss statement, etc. If you have not, then invest in yourself by learning how to.
 Also, research the company’s competitors.
 This fantastic article by Upstox explains all of these in detail.
+You can get details of all the new companies who're entering into the market to raise capital at our upcoming and live IPOs section which is updated regularly.

 To increase the odds of your success, start reading books about investing.
 There are excellent books on investing, and I recommend you start with “Beating the Street” By Peter Lynch.
+You can also learn about mutual funds at our mutual fund section which has over 100+ questions and answers on basic mutual fund queries.

 Penny stocks are stocks valued at less than a dollar.
 These stock options have the allure of rapid growth.
 However, you can also lose all your money in penny stocks.
 I had a terrible experience with one of such stocks, losing everything I had invested in it.
 The name of the company is Cals Refinery.,